theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 Running FastQC
 --------------

 We will now assess the quality of the reads that we downloaded.
-First, make sure you are still in the `UNTRIMMED_FASTA` directory
+First, make sure you are still in the `data` directory

-    $ cd /[yourscratch]/UNTRIMMED_FASTA/
+    $ cd /[yourscratch]/data/

 > Exercise